Guilty994/liguori_domenico_adc_2021/README.md

    docker ps
    docker inspect <container ID>
    ```
-3. Now you can start a new peer using the _@container_address_ as MASTERID and varying the unique _@peerid_ for each peer
+3. Now you can start a new peers using the _@container_address_ as MASTERID and varying the unique _@peerid_
     ```sh
    docker run --name PEER_[peer id] -e ID=@peerid -e MASTERIP="@container_address" -it anonchat
    ```
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Acknowledgments

+Additional libraries used:

 <!-- MARKDOWN LINKS & IMAGES -->